- Sustainable Energy

 Timetable

-New students will receive their personalised timetable in Welcome Week, and in subsequent semesters, two weeks prior to the start of semester.
+New students will receive their personalised timetable during Welcome Week.
+In later semesters, at least one week before the start of the semester.

 Location

+This course is based at Stag Hill campus.
 Stag Hill is the University's main campus and where the majority of our courses are taught.

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-- Renewable systems expert
+- Renewable Energy Engineer

-You'll also have access to a wide range of software and laboratory facilities to maximise your learning experience, including:
+You'll have access to a wide range of software and laboratory facilities to maximise your learning experience, including:

 - Our Fluor Pilot Plant, one of the unique operational pilot plants at UK universities